 Here’s another way to look at the data: If you were to rely solely on mobile email marketing, you would forgo 59 percent of available mobile options.
 Likewise, if you just utilized texting to reach consumers, you’d be ignoring 62 percent of available outreach options.

-The survey digs even deeper, asking participants, “Which type of text message do you find most valuable to receive from a retailer?”
-More than half said they found receiving coupons most valuable, whereas 35 percent said they prefer “sale or discount information,” and the remaining 12 percent said they liked to learn about new products and special events via text message.
+The survey digs even deeper, asking participants, “Which type of promotional text messages do you find most valuable to receive from a retailer?”
+More than half said they found receiving mobile coupons most valuable, whereas 35 percent said they prefer “sale or discount information,” and the remaining 12 percent said they liked to learn about new products and special events via text message.

 The CodeBroker survey may provide the answer to marketers and advertisers who are not getting the desired results from their rewards programs.